Brian Cox – Por Que Precisamos Dos Exploradores

 But look at the number of black lines in that spectrum.

-Mas observe o número de linhas pretas nesse espectro.
+Mas vejam o número de linhas pretas naquele espectro.

 And the element helium